-By now, you’re probably familiar with delta 9 THC — the primary psychoactive ingredient in marijuana.
+By now, you’re probably familiar with delta 9 THC — the primary cannabinoid within hemp, known for the classic relaxing effects.

-You may also be aware of delta 8 and delta 10 THC — two slightly different molecules with similar psychoactive effects.
+You may also be aware of delta 8 and delta 10 THC — two slightly different molecules with similar effects, also found within hemp.

-In this article, we’re going to cover the strongest member of the THC class — THCP — a cannabinoid with more than 30 times the potency of conventional delta 9 THC from marijuana.
+In this article, we’re going to cover the strongest member of the THC class — THCP — a cannabinoid with more than 30 times the potency of conventional delta 9 THC from hemp.

 WHAT IS THCP?